 Centers for Disease Control - CDC ZIKA site

 New York State Department of Health - NYSDOH ZIKA site

 or call the NYS ZIKA Information Line at 1-888-364-4723 (you can also obtain free and non-toxic (to humans, pets and wildlife) tablets that kill mosquito larvae by calling this #)

 Great Video on How to Keep Your Home and Yard Mosquito Free - Courtesy of University of California

 EXPERIENCING A MENTAL HEALTH CHALLENGE OR CRISIS?
 HELP IS ONLY A PHONE CALL AWAY - ULSTER COUNTY MOBILE MENTAL HEALTH

-Mobile Mental Health is operated by ACCESS: Supports for Living, between the hours of 1PM - 11PM.
+Mobile Mental Health is operated by ACCESS: Supports for Living.
 Call 1-844-277-4820.
 Connect with a trained counselor when stress, depression or other mental health issues create a personal crisis.
 Help is only a phone call away.
 Your call with a trained counselor will be kept confidential.
 This service is available to all Ulster County residents at NO CHARGE.